Ah, the visions of launching colossal, accurate drives.

 It’s not the longest driver out there.
 And better players will be able to maximize their potential with other options.
 But if you’re new to the game, or if you’re not so new but still struggling off the tee (hey, no judgment!), give this one a look.

 Ping also seriously addressed the matter of sound, which is pretty cool.
-They conducted audio frequency and harmonics research and engineered what they call “a new internal rib structure and increased curvature (stiffness) of the crown, skirt, and sole, resulting in a desirable sound and impact experience.”
+They conducted audio frequency and harmonics research and engineered what they call a more muted, pleasing sound.

 Srixon isn’t nearly as in-your-face with its marketing and claims about cutting-edge technology and all the latest buzzwords.

 Instead, they seem to be putting their efforts mostly into making really solid products for really good value.
-And their ZX Mk II drivers are the epitome of that approach.
+Their ZXi driver is the latest evolution of that approach.

 And people are noticing.
 I’ve heard more people comment on how good Srixon’s clubs are this year than probably any other brand.
 Specifically, their irons are phenomenal, but their drivers are fantastic as well.